The Importance of Cross-Checking the Authenticity of Online Credit Card Transactions

 So, how does an online merchant protect itself from fraudulent transactions?
 The best way is to cross-check orders.
 Cross-checking involves verifying cardholder information provided by the buyer according to the basic rules prescribed by The Payment Card Industry Data Security Standard (PCI DSS) and keeping watch for unusual or suspicious activity.

 Carefully Observe Buyer Behavior

-It’s not as easy to observe buyer behavior online as it is when purchases are made in-person; however, it can be done effectively.
+It’s not as easy to observe buyer behavior online as it is when purchases take place in-person; however, it can clear effectively.
 The first step is automatically taken when cardholder information is verified by a payment processor at the time an order is placed.
 Merchants need to take this a step further by scrutinizing orders for signs of suspicious activity during the fulfillment process.

-Signs of suspicious activity include anything out of the ordinary, like unusual order sizes, frequency of orders from the same buyer, different billing and shipping addresses, subsequent attempts to resubmit an order using different cardholder details after being declined, and multiple orders to the same delivery address using different credit cards.
-Sometimes a call placed to the buyer is all that’s needed to clear up any questions and confirm an order.
+Signs of suspicious activity include anything out of the ordinary.
+Such as unusual order sizes, the frequency of orders from the same buyer, different billing and shipping addresses, subsequent attempts to resubmit an order using different cardholder details after decline, and multiple orders to the same delivery address using different credit cards.
+Sometimes a call given to the buyer is all that’s must to clear up any questions and confirm an order.

 Cross-checking means it will take a little more time to process some orders.
 But, considering the consequences of a possible fraudulent transaction, it can be worthwhile.